 - It makes them feel wanted and in demand: Having multiple people show interest makes a person feel like a valuable commodity.
 Telling the people about each other then creates competition and increases insecurity, making the ‘competitors’ feel inferior and unworthy.
 It communicates “You are not special, let alone the only one.”

 - They want to control you: Triangulation can trigger a person’s jealousy and sense of abandonment.
 This makes them feel needy and insecure.
 When someone is in that state, they become desperate to feel close to the person at the centre of the triangle.
 These feelings of insecurity make you reactive and panicky, and so easier to control.
-You are always on edge, doing everthing you can to ensure the person you need does not make the other person more important than you, or drop you altogether.
-A mother or father can also triangulate to get their way and direct their children how they want.
+You are always on edge, doing everything you can to ensure the person you need does not make the other person more important than you, or drop you altogether.
+A mother or father in a narcissistic family can also triangulate to get their way and direct their children how they want.
 In all such cases, it is about control.

 - It helps them win an argument: If so-and-so also thinks the same way as your significant other, then that’s two against one.
 Often it can be dozens against one, since “everyone” thinks the same way.

 - Fear of commitment and vulnerability: They keep multiple people around to avoid being ‘stuck’ in one relationship with all their eggs in one basket.

 - Grandiosity: They can never make someone as special or more special than them.
 Triangulation keeps others feeling insignificant and tips the power distribution in your significant other’s favour.

 - They simply want that person in their life: People do not need to drop others out of their life when they meet you.
 They have a unique constellation of connections, some of which might not make sense to you, especially when exes become friends.
 That means you might have company in your intimate space.